SunStarSys/www/content/clients/apache.md

 `Apache::Qpsmtpd` needed a few patches to make it suitable for enterprise service, which I provided.
 That took care of the immediate concerns revolving around the crushing load on the service, but if the growth trends continued it would mean continual investments in more and better hardware and software, primarily to service all the spam connection growth.
+We even attempted an abortive effort to deploy `ecelerity`, which on Apple hardware wasn't quite stable enough for us to migrate to in 2006.  `Ecelerity` (now known as `Momentum` from [Message Systems](http://www.messagesystems.com) is a beautifully engineered piece of software, but ultimately overkill for the org.
+Open source solutions were "good enough".

 Enter the second part of my approach: an attempt to dissuade spammers from hitting Apache's mail servers in the first place.
 That involved patching `qpsmtpd`'s earlytalker plugin to